 Making debt collection less painful

-Data visualization helps DirectPay improve client relationships, better manage risk and repayment potential
+Data visualization and analytics help DirectPay improve client relationships, better manage risk and maximize repayment potential

 In search of a better process

-Before adopting predictive analytics and SAS Visual Analytics, DirectPay had a vast amount of data about payment behavior, the company couldn’t effectively use it.
-Only the IT department could access the data warehouse system, and all information requests had to go through them.
+Before adopting predictive analytics and SAS Visual Analytics, DirectPay had a vast amount of data about payment behavior that it couldn’t use effectively.
+The IT department alone had access to the data warehouse system, so all information requests had to go through them.
 “We were always behind,” Nugteren says.
 “Now we have relevant data available every day, every hour, every minute.”

 DirectPay specializes in the field of debtor management and credit management in the Netherlands.